akserg/learning_bootstrap4_angular2/README.md

 ## Angular and Bootstrap Versions

-I used Angular 2.4.x and Bootstrap 4.0.0-alpha.5 at the moment of writing this book.
+The source code based on Angular 4.0.x and Bootstrap 4.0.0-alpha.6.

 ## Organization